Crepitus of the Knee

 Sometimes, when people move or bend their knees, they hear a strange clicking sound.
 Knee clicking or catching is an issue for many people, but its causes vary quite a bit.
 In many cases, this issue is very minor and means little to nothing about the state of your body.
 Other times, it is a serious symptom of a much larger problem.
 Serious problems require the skill and expertise of an orthopedic specialist to treat.
 When it comes to knee problems, you can’t afford to settle for anyone less than a specialist of knees, joints, and bones.

-At SPORT Orthopedics and Rehabilitation in Texas, we perform many different types of procedures and treatments on the knees.
+At SPORT Orthopedics + Physical Therapy in Dallas, we perform many different types of procedures and treatments on the knees.
 From Dallas knee replacement surgery to physical therapy, we do it all.
-Our orthopedic specialists have very extensive experience treating a wide range of conditions and performing a wide variety of surgeries.
+Our Dallas orthopedic surgeons have very extensive experience treating a wide range of conditions and performing a wide variety of surgeries.
 If you’re experiencing knee clicking or catching, we recommend seeing one of our providers right away.
 To schedule your appointment with us, please call 469-200-2832, or fill out our online intake form.

 Why Does My Knee Click When I Walk?

 In many cases, knee clicking is not at all serious.
 Unless, of course, you experience pain or swelling along with the clicking sound.
 For individuals who only hear clicking and feel no pain, two main reasons contribute to this.

 - Gas bubbles in the knee: Bubbles of nitrogen tend to build up in the joints of the body.
 When these bubbles burst, they make noise.
 Just like when you crack your knuckles, your knees also make this sound.
 However, if you do not experience pain, this is harmless.